 Faculty pedagogy and interactions have been shown to play a significant role in students’ decisions to leave STEM majors, and female students in particular report experiencing negative classroom interactions.
 The methodologically-innovative Faculty Discourses on Gender project is the first research to addresses that problem and the gap in research on faculty members by collecting in-depth qualitative data from faculty, rather than students.
 This project, which began in 2014, is an interview study of engineering professors from institutions around the country.
 Through the interviews, we explore what and how engineering professors think about gender in engineering and engineering education, and women’s underrepresentation in engineering.
 We are interested in examining the discourses that professors engage when discussing those topics.
 Findings from this project will be used to create research-based faculty development materials and workshops.
 Preliminary findings from this research were awarded Best Paper at the European Society for Engineering Education Annual Conference in July 2015.
 This project is supported by the National Science Foundation under grant EEC #1427553.

 The Research on Salary Equity Transformation (ReSET) project began in 2016 and is a collaboration between Dr. Kacey Beddoes and Dr. Cheryl Llewellyn from the University of Massachusetts Lowell.
 As in most occupations in the United States, women faculty members continue to receive lower salaries than male faculty members, on average.
 Various explanations and discourses exist to explain this phenomenon, and some research has been conducted to determine the extent of salary inequities between men and women faculty members; however, no research has yet interrogated problematic features of the dominant discourses and examined gendered experiences of salary negotiation nationwide.
-To address that gap in research, the ReSET project is examining men and women professors’ experiences with salary negotiation and the discourses engaged to explain salary inequities.
-Through a national survey, we will collect qualitative and quantitative data from professors in the fields of engineering, psychology, medicine, philosophy, and sociology.
+To address that gap in research, the ReSET project is examining professors’ experiences with salary negotiation and the discourses engaged to explain salary inequities.
+A nationwide survey has been conducted, and we are now in phase two of the project, which entails collection of qualitative data.

 INTERDISCIPLINARY DESIGN TEAMWORK